Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 |__Geographical Considerations__|Microsoft offers different plans and pricing for different regions, taking into account variations in market demands and economic factors.|
 |__Compliance and Security__|Organizations with specific compliance and security requirements may need to opt for premium plans that include advanced security and compliance features.
 These plans are often more costly but necessary for organizations in regulated industries.|

-In summary, the subscription model for Hornbill can be complex, especially as your requirements become more complex, because it offers a vast array of options and configurations to cater to the diverse needs of individual users and organizations.
+In summary, the subscription model for Hornbill can seem complex, especially as your requirements become more comprehensive, because Hornbill offers a vast array of options and configurations to cater to the diverse needs of individual users and organizations.
 This complexity allows for a high degree of customization and cost optimization, ensuring that users and organizations can select the precise combination of services and features that best meet their requirements while controlling costs effectively.

 ## Subscription Model In Principle